acdigital/tinymce4-plugin-qrcode/README.md

 ### Other TinyMCE 4 plugins

-Also don't forget to get my other tinyMCE 4 plugin 'TinyMCE 4 plugin Youtube search and insert'
+Also don't forget to get my other <b>TinyMCE 4 plugin 'TinyMCE 4 plugin Youtube search and insert</b>'

 Grab it <a href="http://codecanyon.net/item/tinymce-4-plugin-youtube-search-and-insert/5495575?ref=ceasar">here</a>

-Or my other tinyMCE 4 plugin 'TinyMCE 4 plugin Flickr image search and place'
+Or my other <b>TinyMCE 4 plugin 'TinyMCE 4 plugin Flickr image search</b> and place'

 Grab that one <a href="http://codecanyon.net/item/tinymce-4-plugin-flickr-image-search-and-place/5703888?ref=ceasar">here</a>

-Or TinyMCE 4 plugin Picasa - Google plus album and images plugin
+Or <b>TinyMCE 4 plugin Picasa - Google plus</b> album and images plugin

 Grab <a href="http://codecanyon.net/item/tinymce-4-plugin-picasagoogle-plus-images/5775497?ref=ceasar">here</a> and see the demo